 The offshore oil & gas industry is exposed to extreme levels of risk.
 Companies and equipment are subject to volatile price fluctuations, extreme weather conditions and operational hazards like explosions, spills and workplace injuries.
 This is why the importance of predictive maintenance of the drilling equipment is much more intensified and puts additional stress on offshore maintenance providers as minor errors in predictions may lead to massive scale consequences.

-Julian Zec, the Former Chief Engineer & Manager CM, CBM, Predictive Maintenance & Reliability Engineering at National Oilwell Varco ( now Global Manager at Cameron / Schlumberger), shared lessons learned and challenges they’ve encountered with providing condition-based maintenance in the offshore oil & gas industry and digitalisation of maintenance at the Maintenance Analytics Summit 2019.
+Julian Zec, the Former Chief Engineer & Manager CM, CBM, Predictive Maintenance & Reliability Engineering at National Oilwell Varco (now Senior Program Manager at Maersk Drilling), shared lessons learned and challenges they’ve encountered with providing condition-based maintenance in the offshore oil & gas industry and digitalisation of maintenance at the Maintenance Analytics Summit 2019.

 Offshore maintenance analytics

 When we talk about analytics, Julian states that it is always a simplification of reality.
 Analytics is not almighty, over natural force – failures shall still happen and are part of the daily operations.
 We hope to improve our situation.
 He advises that validating and measuring the effectiveness of analytics should be towards real observations, and not idealized or isolated sets of procedures.

 “What we don’t want to have is an illusion of control,” highlights Julian.
 Predictive analytics that is deployed should be taken as a learning point about how to improve certain functionality, not treat factors such as bad weather, that predictive analytics cannot cover, states Julian.

 However, when it comes to measuring performance and maintenance, there is a strong relationship between failing and process improvement.
 Failures of the offshore equipment are very relevant KPIs for condition-based monitoring.